|

 remain water tight for longer.

-in the middle has a depth rating of 152m (500 ft) The batteries in the centre
+a selection of popular back-up dive lights.
+The green light in the left photo has a depth rating of 152m (500 ft) The batteries in the centre

 shot were inside the green light at 313m (1032ft).
 The green light was one of a